w3f/polkadot-wiki/docs/learn/learn-bridges.md

 A two-way trustless bridge between chains A and B can be viewed as two one-way bridges (A → B and B → A).
 Hence, the design of a two-way bridge can be explained in terms of a one-way bridge with a source and a target chain.
 Any trustless bridge will have **on-chain and offchain components**.

+Trustlessness means that the users do not need to trust any particular individuals or organizations, but rather only the mathematics, code, cryptography, and protocol.
+An example of a system which implies a high level of trust would be that of a bridge which is controlled via a multi-signature scheme, wherein you must trust the cosignatories.

+Basic assumptions are always needed in principle when defining a trustless system, as a completely trustless setup cannot always be guaranteed.

 ## On-chain Bridge Components